It is easy to reduce carbon emission by simply making small changes to your daily lifestyle.

 Although it seems the North and South poles share similarities in climate, the migration of polar bears to Antarctica would severely impact the eco balance of the continent.
 The survival of penguins and sea seals might be threatened as they could be hunted by the polar bears, and thus face the risk of extinction.

 Many human-related activities – for example, industrial processes, energy production, transportation, even our daily consumption patterns – cause carbon emissions and global warming.
 According to the UN Food and Agriculture Organisation (FAO), the carbon footprint produced by cattle-rearing accounts for 18% of the world’s total CO2 emissions, owing to the production of animal feed and the transportation of animal products.
-Therefore, to reduce greenhouse gases, we ought to consider consuming less meat and dairy products, and instead enjoy more vegetables and fruit in our daily diet.

 We appreciate your feedback which helps us to constantly improve our site.
 Please rate your experience.